konfiger/konfiger-jvm/README.md

 ## Iterating collection

-The KeyValueDB object can be iterated natively using the `for..of` loop expression.
+The KeyValueDB object can be iterated natively using the `for..:` loop expression.

 ```java
 for (KeyValueObject KeyValueObject : keyValueDB) {